tktracker/IntuneDocs/intune/apps/manage-microsoft-edge.md

 |    `com.microsoft.intune.mam.managedbrowser.AllowTransitionOnBlock`    |    **True** (default) allows Microsoft Edge to transition users to their  personal context to open blocked sites.<p>**False** prevents Microsoft Edge from transitioning users.
 Users are simply shown a message stating that the site they are trying to access is blocked.    |

 ## Disable InPrivate and Microsoft Accounts (MSA) to restrict personal browsing
-Some customers in highly-regulated industries who are using a per-app VPN with Microsoft Edge may want to scrope users to browsing within their AAD context only.
+Some customers in highly-regulated industries who are using a per-app VPN with Microsoft Edge may want to scope users to browsing within their AAD context only.
 You can use the following app config settings for your MDM devices to achieve this.
 This functionality is not available for MAM-enrolled devices.

 |    Key    |    Value    |
 |-------------------------------------------------------------------|-------------------------------------------------------|